Utilities

 SDS-View

-The Python utility SDS-View outputs a time-based plot of SDS data files (<name>.<index>.sds) based on the meta-data file (<name>.sds.yml).
+The Python utility SDS-View generates a time-based plot

 The horizontal time scale is derived from the number of data points in a recording and frequency provided in the metadata description.
-All plots form a single recording will be displayed on the same figure (shared vertical scale).
+All plots from a single recording are displayed on the same figure (shared vertical scale).

 If there are 3 values described in the metadata file, an optional 3D view may be displayed.